Explained: How Kerala is tackling Coronavirus from the experience drawn from fighting Nipah in 2018

 The novel coronavirus infection that first broke out in Wuhan, China, has spread to 25 countries so far.
 At least 490 deaths and 24,500 cases of the virus have been reported globally.

-However, in India, Kerala would deal novel Coronavirus (nCoV) with the situation the way it dealt with the Nipah outbreak two years.
+However, in India, Kerala would deal with novel Coronavirus (nCoV) with the situation the way it dealt with the Nipah outbreak two years.
 The state's handling the Nipah outbreak offers lessons for other states in the areas of coordination among responders, proper communication of risk and ensuring timely interventions.

-Facing with the challenges posed by the novel Coronavirus (nCoV), the state government's initiatives and swift action successfully contained the outbreak.
+Facing the challenges posed by the novel Coronavirus (nCoV), the state government's initiatives and swift action successfully contained the outbreak.
 In 2019, another case of Nipah virus was reported but it didn't spread.

 Activating its officials, doctors and field staff to face the challenge much before the state's first Coronavirus case was reported from Thrissur last week, the state health department has put all persons who have returned from nCoV-hit China under its surveillance since January 15.